UPDATING: Seattle-area events that have been canceled, postponed or rescheduled due to novel coronavirus concerns

-NOTE: To slow the spread of the novel coronavirus, Gov. Jay Inslee has ordered that events with more than 250 people — including sporting and cultural events, conventions and more — are prohibited in King, Snohomish and Pierce counties.

-In addition, King and Snohomish counties are prohibiting gatherings of fewer than 250 people unless organizers take certain steps, including those relating to sanitation and social distancing, to minimize risk of transmission.

-Many organizations are canceling public gatherings and social events around the city.
+Due to restrictions on gatherings to slow the spread of the novel coronavirus, many organizations are canceling public gatherings and social events around the city.

 Below are some of the events that have been canceled or postponed so far.
 We will update this list regularly as we receive more information about canceled or postponed events.